Details

 Read more

-however it is well documented in design history.
-I take full responsibility for any authenticity
+i am sure that it is completely authentic and take full responsibility for any authenticity

 issues arising from misattribution